jessytheripper/dockerfiles/exile/README.md

 ```
 ## Running

 Exile Mod needs a MySQL database to store persistent data of the world.
 Instead of embedding a MySQL server in the same container (which is, btw, ugly), we use a prebuild image available in the docker library (pull action).
-To do this, we use the image named centurylink/mysql.
 You just need to execute the lines below (but first, fill a password for MySQL and a directory to store MySQL data in your host).

 ```
 docker pull mysql/mysql-server:5.6